chutommy/rand/README.md

     - [Installation](#installation)
     - [Examples](#examples)

-## Wait...
-Why another rand package?
+## Why another rand package?

-Well, to put it simply, in the Go's standard library the `math/rand` is not random enough (not at all actually) and the `crypto/rand` has terrifying and really weak user interface (vs. the `math/rand`).
-This rand package takes the best of both worlds and merges them into a one beautiful and easy to use package with a truly random generator.
+Well, to put it simply, in the Go's standard library the `math/rand` is not random enough (not at all actually) and the `crypto/rand` has a terrifying and really weak user interface (compared with the `math/rand`).
+This package takes the best of both worlds and merges them into a one beautiful and easy to use package with a truly random generator.

 ## Comparison of the existing rand packages